The Stefan problem and free targets of optimal Brownian martingale transport: Introduction

 \section{Introduction}

 Given a configuration $\mu$ of agents subject to a random motion, what would happen if they try to stay under a given allowed population density height $f$, in particular, while trying to optimize their collective dynamics?
 In the present paper we consider the Brownian motion $W_t$ in $\R^d$, and the collective dynamics is controlled only by a stopping time $\tau$, that is, when each random particle stops.
-Precisely, we consider the following: \begin{problem} Consider a nonnegative function $f\in L^{\infty}(\R^n)$.
-Given an absolutely continuous, compactly supported measure $\mu$ on $\R^n$, find a stopping time $\tau^*$ and its distribution $W_{\tau^*} \sim \nu^*$, that solve
+Such dynamics is called Brownian martingale.
+Precisely, we consider the following: \begin{problem} Consider a nonnegative function $f\in L^{\infty}(\R^d)$.
+Given an absolutely continuous, compactly supported measure $\mu$ on $\R^d$, find a stopping time $\tau^*$ and corresponding distribution $W_{\tau^*} \sim \nu^*$, that solve

 \end{problem} Notice that here we do not assume that $\mu$, $\nu$ are probability measures.
 So the expression `$W_0 \sim \mu$ and $ W_\tau \sim \nu$' should be understood as for each measurable set $E$,